shouryade/shouryade/README.md

 -->
 ## Hi there 👋, I'm Shourya De

-I'm a pre-final year student pursuing a Bachelor's degree in Computer Science and Engineering from Thapar Institute of Engineering and Technology.
+I'm a final year student pursuing a Bachelor's degree in Computer Science and Engineering from Thapar Institute of Engineering and Technology.
 Beyond the lines of code, you can find me engrossed in a good book or engaged in an intense game of table tennis.
 If I'm not answering calls, chances are I'm deeply immersed in a hackathon!
 Currently my projects range from full-stack web applications to AI/ML implementations.

 ## 🚀 Current Focus
 - 🤔  I am currently learning how to use Django in production.
 - ⚡ I am looking to collaborate more on open source projects and innovative ideas.
-- 💬 Anything related to college ki padhai, backend dev stuff or anything tech!
+- 💬 Anything related to college ki padhai, backend dev or fun anecdotes!

 <!---
 ## 🚀 Fun/Exploratory Projects